How employee surveys can help improve employee engagement

 Making the most of employee engagement surveys

 Employee engagement surveys are great tools that help organizations shape and maintain their company culture while ensuring transparency and honesty.
-CultureMonkey allows employees to reflect and share feedback while helping HRs and leaders measure, evaluate, and act on that feedback.
+CultureMonkey allows employees to reflect and share feedback while helping HRs and leaders measure, evaluate, and act on that anonymous feedback.
 CultureMonkey surveys can be customised and sent out to employees at regular intervals of time which will help HRs and leaders measure employee efficiency as well as employee experience.

 While many organisations do use employee engagement surveys, they may not be using them to their potential.
 Just sending out surveys with bare minimum questions isn’t enough—it doesn’t help the organization or the employees.
 HRs must be careful while selecting the right employee engagement platform because they need a platform that allows them to send surveys to help them measure what matters to their organization.